Willie “Mac” McElroy – keyboards, vocals:

 “CJ” Lucas – drums:

 CJ is a retired Chief Yeoman (Enlisted Surface Warfare Specialist) in the United States Navy, with a 35 year background in music.
 Born and raised in the Great State of Kansas, he has performed in various musical genres to include: gospel, concert hall, marching, jazz, and rhythm & blues bands.
 He has answered the call whenever or wherever there is a need for striking, scratching, and/or shaking a percussion instrument.
 The last 27 years have been spent sailing the Pacific and performing as a freelance drummer throughout the western hemisphere.

 Jon Skinner – saxophones:

 Jon first began playing the saxophone in junior high school.
 He continued his music education through college where he performed with the award winning CSUS Jazz Ensemble directed by Herb Harrison.
 His professional career started in the 80's touring with Charlie Peacock.
 Over the years, Jon has performed and recorded with artists such as Symposium, The Drifters, The Coasters, Rhythm Killers and the songwriter/producer Wendell Yuponce.

 Greg Gaines – guitar, vocals:

-Greg is a former marine biologist and retired foreign service officer with over 45 years of musical experience.
+Greg is a former marine biologist and retired U. S. Government employee with over 45 years of musical experience.
 He first picked up the guitar at age 15 to impress girls and later studied studio guitar at USC in Los Angeles with Lee Ritenour.
 He has written music for the theater as well as for his many bands over the years.
 Since 1986, he has performed alternately in the Washington area and in Europe.